North Warwickshire road closures: dozens for motorists to avoid over the next fortnight

 North Warwickshire's motorists will have 24 road closures to avoid nearby on the National Highways network this week.

-And nine of them are expected to cause moderate delays – with drivers facing holdups of between 10 minutes and half an hour.
+And 11 of them are expected to cause moderate delays – with drivers facing holdups of between 10 and 30 minutes.

 Advertisement